blockhackersio/paypunk/docs/PRD.md

 ## Problem Statement

-Businesses and individuals want to accept and pay with Zcash (private cryptocurrency) but the current focus is on mobile applications and terminal based tooling is mainly linked to running a full node, requires expertise in blockchain infrastructure, and offers poor integration for desktop applications and agentic workflows.
-There needs to be a simple, secure, non-custodial wallet that works for both human users and autonomous agents, enabling privacy-preserving commerce that is a delight to use without requiring deep Zcash protocol knowledge.
+Businesses and individuals want to accept and pay with privacy-preserving cryptocurrencies (Zcash) and other digital assets (Ethereum), but the current focus is on mobile applications and terminal based tooling is mainly linked to running a full node, requires expertise in blockchain infrastructure, and offers poor integration for desktop applications and agentic workflows.
+There needs to be a simple, secure, non-custodial wallet that works for both human users and autonomous agents, enabling privacy-preserving commerce that is a delight to use without requiring deep protocol knowledge.

 ## Solution

-Build Paypunk Wallet — a Zcash wallet tool with layered interfaces, targeting Orchard shielded pool (with Sapling and transparent planned for later):
+Build Paypunk Wallet — a multi-chain wallet tool with layered interfaces, targeting Zcash Orchard shielded pool and Ethereum (with Sapling and transparent planned for later):

 1. **api** — Chain-agnostic Rust library providing high-level wallet operations.
-Accepts an asset type to dispatch to the appropriate chain backend.
+Dispatches to the appropriate chain backend by `ProtocolId`.
 Hides IPC, actor, and chain-specific details from consumers.
 2. **CLI** — Command-line interface using api for scripting and automation.
 Integrates the TUI as a library for interactive use.
 3. **TUI** — Terminal-based user interface (ratatui) for interactive human use.
 Ships alongside the CLI as a reusable library crate.